Restaurant menu translation

 Tourist-ready

-Restaurants can enable the languages that fit their guests and local market.
+Restaurants can enable the languages that fit their guests and local market, with active public languages controlled by plan.

 Translation scope